 Chronic conditions are the leading cause of illness, disability, and death in Australia.
 Tackling chronic conditions and their causes is the biggest challenge facing Australia's health system.
 Along with our ageing population, increasing consumer expectations and the high cost of pharmaceuticals and treatments, ever-increasing rates of chronic conditions are putting unprecedented strains upon individuals, communities, and the health system.
-Over the past 40 years, the burden of disease in Australia has shifted away from infectious diseases and injury, well suited to an episodic care model, towards chronic conditions are occurring earlier in life and Australians may live for longer with complex care needs.
+Over the past 40 years, the burden of disease in Australia has shifted away from infectious diseases and injury, well suited to an episodic care model, towards chronic conditions requiring attention to prevention activities and coordinated management.
+Chronic conditions are occurring earlier in life and Australians may live for longer with complex care needs.
 This means individuals require more services from a range of providers across the health system over extended periods of time (AHMAC 2017).